ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 This exercise and its [training material](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/ilamb/ILAMB_training.md) will walk you the evaluation of models and confrontation with osbervational data with ILAMB.

-To run this exercises, you need to be member of the following NCI projects:
+To run this exercise, you need to be member of the following NCI projects:
 ```
 nf33, xp65, hh5, ct11, oi10, fs38
 ```